microsoft/O-CNN/README.md

 ### 3.1 &nbsp; O-CNN for Shape Classification
 The instruction to run the shape classification experiment:

 - Download the [ModelNet40](http://modelnet.cs.princeton.edu/ModelNet40.zip) dataset, and convert it to a `lmdb` database as described above.
 [Here](https://www.dropbox.com/s/vzmxsqkp2lwwwp8/ModelNet40_5.zip?dl=0) we provide a `lmdb` database with 5-depth octrees for convenience.
+Since we upgraded the octree format in this version of code, please run the following command to upgrade the lmdb: `upgrade_octree_database.exe <input lmdb> <output lmdb>`.
 - Download the `O-CNN` protocol buffer files, which are contained in the folder `caffe/examples/o-cnn`.
 - Configure the path of the database and run `caffe.exe` according to the instructions of [Caffe](http://caffe.berkeleyvision.org/tutorial/interfaces.html).
 We also provide our pre-trained Caffe model in `caffe/examples/o-cnn`.

 ### 3.2 &nbsp; O-CNN for Shape Retrieval
 The instruction to run the shape retrieval experiment:

 - Download the dataset from  [SHREC16](http://shapenet.cs.stanford.edu/shrec16/), and convert it to a `lmdb` database as described above.
-`Note`: the upright direction of the 3D models in the `ShapeNet55` is `Y` axis.
-When generating octree files, please uncomment `line 95` in the file `octree/Octree/main.cpp` and rebuild the code.
+Note that the upright direction of the 3D models in the `ShapeNet55` is `Y` axis, so the octree command is: `octree --filenames filelist.txt --depth 5  --axis z`
 [Here](http://pan.baidu.com/s/1mieF2J2) we provide the lmdb databases with 5-depth octrees for convenience, just download the files prefixed with `S55` and un-zip them.
+Since we upgraded the octree format in this version of code, please run the following command to upgrade the lmdb: `upgrade_octree_database.exe <input lmdb> <output lmdb>`.
 - Follow the same approach as the classification task to train the O-CNN with the `O-CNN` protocal files `S55_5.prototxt` and `solver_S55_5.prototxt`, which are contained in the folder `caffe/examples/o-cnn`.
 - In the retrieval experiment, the `orientation pooling` is used to achieve better performance, which can be perfromed following the steps below.
     - Generate feature for each object.
 For example, to generate the feature for the training data, open the file `S55_5.prototxt`, uncomment line 275~283, set the `source` in line 27 to the `training lmdb`, set the `batch_size` in line 28  to 1, and run the following command.

-            caffe.exe test --model=S55_5.prototxt --weights=S55_5.caffemodel --blob_prefix=feature/S55_5_train_
+            caffe.exe test --model=S55_5.prototxt --weights=S55_5.caffemodel --blob_prefix=feature/S55_5_train_ ^
             --gpu=0 --save_seperately=false --iterations=[the training object number]

     Similarly, the feature for the validation data and testing data can also be generated.
 Then we can get three binary files, `S55_5_train_feature.dat, S55_5_val_feature.dat and S55_5_test_feature.dat`, containing the features of the training, validation and testing data respectively.
     - Pool the features of the same object.
 There are 12 features for each object since each object is rotated 12 times.
 We use max-pooling to merge these features.

-            feature_pooling.exe --feature=feature/S55_5_train_feature.dat --number=12
+            feature_pooling.exe --feature=feature/S55_5_train_feature.dat --number=12 ^
             --dbname=feature/S55_5_train_lmdb --data=[the data list file name]

     Then we can get the feature of training, validation and testing data after pooling, contained in the `lmdb` database `S55_5_train_lmdb`, `S55_5_val_lmdb` and `S55_5_test_lmdb`.